fuxoft/fftempl/README.md

 FFTempl allows you to have (almost) absolute freedom in mixing dynamic and static content using various templates and scripts, without need for any database.
 You only need LuaJIT installed (available as package in Ubuntu and Debian) and a sensible webserver that allows for CGI execution and URL rewriting.
 The core FFTempl system is (like Lua itself) extremely simple but allows you to expand its possibilities almost limitlessly.

-FFTempl was tested using Apache 2 on Linux, I have no idea if and how it works under different servers / OSes (it probably won't without some tweaking because it uses ``os.getenv('QUERY_STRING')`` to get the URL parameters from Apache).
+FFTempl was tested using Apache 2 on Linux, I have no idea if and how it works under different servers / OSes (it probably won't without some tweaking because it uses ``os.getenv()`` extensively).

 I made FFTempl to satisfy my needs which are probably different from what you need.
 If you find it useful, great.
 If you don't, please use one of many other dynamic content systems that are freely available.
 It's probably meaningless to ask me to "implement this or that" in FFTempl because you can implement almost everything yourself, using hooks, without changing the core system.
 But I am open to suggestions.